laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 coverImage: 'https://live.staticflickr.com/4437/36202255394_ad1672c496_h.jpg'
 thumbnailImage: 'https://live.staticflickr.com/4437/36202255394_5fbaed9148_q.jpg'
 ---
 .NET Aspire 9.1 was just released on February 25th, 2025.
 It comes with great new dashboard features, and there is more!
-One feature I am particularly interested in is the ability to use Dev Containers.
+One feature I am particularly interested in is the ability to use **Dev Containers**.

 In this post, I will show you how to use the new .NET Aspire 9.1 with a Dev Container and JetBrains Rider.
 You could also use Visual Studio Code.
 <!-- more -->

 # Introduction

 First, what are Dev Containers?
 Dev Containers are a way to **define a fully functional development environment in a container**.
 This allows you to have a **consistent development environment across your team**.
 It also allows you to have a development environment that is **isolated from your host machine**.
-It also means that you can host your development environment somewhere else, like in the cloud, and access it from anywhere.
+This means that you can host your development environment somewhere else, like in the cloud, and access it from anywhere.

 # Prerequisites